Cheriton - Bursting with History

 More information

-of J.D.
+about J.D.
 Davies can be found at

-of Sigmund Freud, who he met during 1908.
+of Sigmund Freud, whom he met in 1908.

 Jones became Freud’s official biographer.